mui/material-ui/docs/data/joy/components/button-group/button-group.md

 {{"demo": "DisabledButtonGroup.js"}}

+## Detached

+Use `detached` prop to separate buttons from each other.
+It will remove the border radius override.

+{{"demo": "DetachedButtonGroup.js"}}

 ## Vertical group

 The button group can be displayed vertically using the `orientation="horizontal"` prop.
 Note that this prop has no effect on `IconButton` component.